TACC/Lmod/docs/source/045_transition.rst

 where you replace the *W.X.Y.Z* with the current version (i.e. 5.1.4.8).

-Many linux distributions already have a lua package and it may even be install automatically.
+Many Linux distributions already have a lua package and it may even be install automatically.
 For example recent Centos and other Redhat based distributions automatically install Lua as part of the rpm tools.